Hassan-Alsayoud/cryosensor/README.md

 This project aims to create an LLM assistant that can provide accurate information on critical chemical and physical properties of process fluids through the use of RAG.

-During the hackathon, this projects was focused mainly on uses by LNG plant operators; but the use cases here can easily be extended to other settings of interest.
+During the hackathon, this project was focused mainly on uses by LNG plant operators; but the use cases here can easily be extended to other settings of interest.

 One of the goals of this project are to give the agent access to certain scientific tools; however, the project doesn't currently do that.
-The thermo library is merely imported and presented on a front end in this project, without LLM integration.
+The thermo library is merely imported and presented on a front end in the locally hosted website, without LLM integration.

 The application does currently take advantage of RAG to find and reference information in provided literature.